ahnxx132/Myopia_Clusters/README.md

 1. Perform dimensionality reduction with PCA.
 How did the number of the features change?

-  * **Hint:** Rather than specify the number of principal components when you instantiate the PCA model, state the desired **explained variance**.
-For example, say that a dataset has 100 features.
-Using `PCA(n_components=0.99)` creates a model that will preserve approximately 99% of the explained variance, whether that means reducing the dataset to 80 principal components or 3.
-For this assignment, preserve 90% of the explained variance in dimensionality reduction.

 2. Further reduce the dataset dimensions with t-SNE and visually inspect the results.
 To do this, run t-SNE on the principal components, which is the output of the PCA transformation.

 3. Create a scatter plot of the t-SNE output.
 Are there distinct clusters?